ripple/ripple-data-api/db/readme.md

   |  |- validate_doc_update.js
 ```

-views stored in this structure will be combined into a single JSON file and uploaded to couchDB via grunt.
+Views stored in this structure will be combined into a single JSON file and uploaded to couchDB via grunt.
 Any new or
 modified views will be reindexed, unchanged views will be ignored.